Academics

 We have two full time college counselors, and one part-time counselor who also teaches.
 Generally, counselors work with between 25 – 30 families per class.
 In addition, members of the arts faculty work with college counselors to advise students who plan to apply to degree programs in the arts.
 The International Student Advisor also provides support for international students who plan to remain in the United States for college.

-• Q. Do CSW graduates play college-level sports?
+• Do CSW graduates play college-level sports?

 Yes, some CSW graduates participate in all levels of collegiate athletics, and we actively support those students who aspire to do so.
 Our athletics program provides a challenge for competitive athletes while also remaining accessible for novice or recreational players.
 Though CSW is not an athletics-centered school, young athletes find that we provide the perfect balance of athletic and non-athletic opportunities for them.